-When Marc and I first decided to really save money, we realized that a huge expenditure was eating out.
+When my husband and I first decided to really save money, we realized that a huge expenditure was eating out.
 I’ve always enjoyed cooking, but that was when I started to cook more.
 Here are some ways to make cooking at home a little easier:

 - Plan your menus ahead of time.